rupaashi/rupaashi/README.md

-#  Hey there, I'm Rupashi Jain
+#  Hey there, I'm Rupashi

  I'm passionate about **AI, ML, and tech**.
  Currently exploring **full-stack development**.